ludomitch/decision_tree/README.md

 Otherwise you can use the Jupyter Notebook `tree.ipynb` included in the root directory and follow the instructions on there.

-You can change the hyperparameters explored as well as which dataset you wish to use in config.py

 Note that to visualise the trees you will need to use the jupyter notebook.